tESS RENÉ

 Sometimes the action precedes the belief.
 We value what we pay attention to.
 Currently, you may not value your opinions.
 However, over time as you listen to your preferences more, you will start to value your own desires & choices (& yourself) more.

 New habits will form.
 As a consequence, you will feel more at peace with yourself regarding decision-making.
-Then you’ll start to let go of the idea of the “right” outcomes & build a heap-load of self-trust.
+Then you’ll start to let go of the idea of the “right” outcomes & build a heap of self-trust.

 In the end, things turn out; however, they will turn out regardless of how much worry we put into them.
 Pick one (easy) thing & decide not to overthink it; allow yourself to experience that nothing bad happens.